au-nlp/project-milestone-p2-group-9/README.md

 # Role-Aware Podcast Summarization and Divergence Detection

 ## Abstract
-Podcasts are rich sources of spontaneous, multi-speaker dialogue that mix storytelling, debate, and information sharing.
-Yet, understanding long podcast episodes remains challenging for listeners and for downstream NLP applications.
+Podcasts are rich sources of multi-speaker dialogue, blending storytelling, debate, and information sharing.
+Understanding long episodes is challenging for both listeners and NLP systems.
-Our project aims to build a **role-aware podcast understanding(QA/RAG) system** that generates both **global** and **role-specific** summaries, while also detecting **divergent conversational segments**, meaning moments when the host and guest disagree or shift topics.
-Specifically, our system aims to:
+Our project builds a role-aware podcast understanding system that generates global and role-specific summaries while detecting divergent conversational segments where speakers disagree or shift topics.
+Specifically, the system aims to:
-1. Retrieve and summarize podcast content relevant to a given topic query (e.g., “AI and education”).
+1. Retrieve and summarize podcast content relevant to a user query.

-2. Answer open-ended user questions (e.g., “Will AI exacerbate inequality in schools?”) by summarizing different speakers’ perspectives across episodes
+2. Answer open-ended questions by summarizing different speakers’ perspectives.

-3. Detect points of agreement or disagreement between speakers as part of the summarization process.
+3. Detect points of agreement or disagreement between speakers.

-We use the **SPoRC dataset**, a large-scale corpus of podcast transcripts with speaker-turn annotations, to model host-guest dynamics.
-Through embedding-based discourse analysis and transformer-based summarization models, we intend to create structured insights that reflect *who said what* and *where the conversation diverged*.
-This project demonstrates the feasibility of scalable dialogue understanding for complex multi-speaker audio data.
+We use the SPoRC dataset, a large corpus of speaker-annotated podcast transcripts, and combine embedding-based retrieval with transformer-based summarization to produce structured insights reflecting who said what and where conversation diverged.
+This demonstrates scalable dialogue understanding for multi-speaker audio.

 ---